unicode-org/message-format-wg/spec/registry.md

 > ```
 > You have {$v :unit unit=foot} to go.
 > ```
-> Care has to be excersized with this type of operation.
+> Care has to be exercised with this type of operation.
 > Not all units support conversion
 > (for example, trying to convert meters to gallons produced a _Bad Option_)
 > nor will all implementations support conversion.